aws-samples/aws-fault-injection-simulator-workshop/workshop/content/030_basic_content/075_serverless/_index.md

 {{% /notice %}}

 {{% notice note %}}
-In earlier sections we have described how confgure service roles, create FIS experiment templates, and create SSM automaton documents.
-For this section we have created all required resources as part of the infrastructure setup and will only outline the configuration procss on the console.
+In earlier sections we have described how confgure to service roles, create FIS experiment templates, and create SSM automaton documents.
+For this section, we have created all the required resources as part of the infrastructure setup, and we will only outline the configuration process on the console.
 {{% /notice %}}

 ### Prerequistes

 We will be using an SSM document to call the SSM PutParameter API.
-As such we will require an IAM role that allows `ssm:PutParameter` - see [**template definition in GitHub**](https://github.com/aws-samples/aws-fault-injection-simulator-workshop/blob/main/resources/templates/serverless/template.yaml#L91-L112).
+As such, we will require an IAM role that allows `ssm:PutParameter` - see [**template definition in GitHub**](https://github.com/aws-samples/aws-fault-injection-simulator-workshop/blob/main/resources/templates/serverless/template.yaml#L91-L112).
 Name this role `FisWorkshopLambdaSsmRole`.

 We will also need an IAM role that allows FIS to call SSM Automation and pass the above role to SSM - see [**template definition in GitHub**](https://github.com/aws-samples/aws-fault-injection-simulator-workshop/blob/main/resources/templates/serverless/template.yaml#L115-L212).
 Name this role `FisWorkshopLambdaServiceRole`

-Finally we will need an SSM automation document to put a parameter value - see [**template definition in GitHub**](https://github.com/aws-samples/aws-fault-injection-simulator-workshop/blob/main/resources/templates/serverless/template.yaml#L58-L89).
-Note that by default this document will create or overwrite the parameter with a value that disables fault injection.
+Finally, we will need an SSM automation document to put a parameter value - see [**template definition in GitHub**](https://github.com/aws-samples/aws-fault-injection-simulator-workshop/blob/main/resources/templates/serverless/template.yaml#L58-L89).
+Note that this document will create or overwrite the parameter with a value that disables fault injection.
 If you create this document manually you will have to construct the ARN as described in the [**Working with SSM documents**]({{< ref "030_basic_content/040_ssm/030_custom_ssm_docs/" >}}) section.

 ### General template setup